Who gets the dog? Separation and pets in Australia

 - What financial commitments are involved?

 Unfortunately, there’s no ‘one size fits all’ approach to pet custody arrangements.
 At the end of the day, only you know what is best for your pets.
-If it turns out that neither of you can keep the pet, or can’t come to an agreement for whatever reason, you might need to consider the effect or rehoming or surrendering them.
+If it turns out that neither of you can keep the pet or can’t come to an agreement for whatever reason, you might need to consider the effect of rehoming or surrendering them.

 How will this work with my kids?